xxxFRIARxxx/SaltyBot/README.md

 ## How does betting work in Matchmaking?

-If the probability of winning != 50%, this bot bets an amount based off of the difference in win-probability against 50%.
+**If the probability of winning != 50%:**

+This bot bets an amount based off of the difference in win-probability against 50%.
 The amount wagered in this comparison is NEVER LARGER than 1/2 your balance (Even THIS is still very rare:  when the best player ever recorded in DB plays against the worst player ever recorded in DB).

 * Typical wager amounts in this comparison are around 1/300th of your balance during early stages of database building.

-If the probability of winning == 50% (both new players to the DB, or both with the same rating pulled from the DB), it looks at winstreaks found in the database.
-If they've been found, it bets an amount NEVER LARGER than 10% of your balance based off of the difference in winstreaks found in the DB.
-(Even THIS is very rare:  when the winstreak difference is 100).
+**If the probability of winning == 50%** (both new players to the DB, or both with the same rating pulled from the DB):

+This bot then looks at winstreaks found in the database.
+If they've been found, it bets an amount ALMOST NEVER LARGER than 10% of your balance based off of the difference in winstreaks found in the DB.
+(Even THIS is very rare:  when the winstreak difference is 100.
+If we see a winstreak difference > 100 we'll see wagers > 10% of your balance).

 * Typical wager amounts in this comparison are a little higher than based off of probability, at roughly 1/100th of your balance during ANY time this condition hits.
 (Will probably be reworked later)